RavidRo/TradingSystem/Use Cases.md

     1. <ins>System</ins>: updates the purchase types of the store to \_types.
     1. <ins>System</ins>: else, generate error message and abort.

+**Tests**:

+-   <ins>_Happy Path_</ins>: The user chooses to edit a store’s buying types and adds new purchase type.
+The system updates accordingly.
+-   <ins>_Sad Path_</ins>: The user chooses to edit a store’s buying types but he accidently instead of deleting some purchase type he deletes another one.

 ### 4.2.
 Edit discount types

 **Actors**: Store personnel, enter store